Florentine Cookie Bars

 Florentines have always been one of my favorite cookies because, really, when there are crunchy almonds, flavors of orange, dried fruit and honey, it’s bound to be amazing.
 There’s so much flavor!

-To get started, place two sticks of Land O Lakes® Salted Butter and a 1/2 cup of sugar in a bowl.
+To get started, place two sticks of salted butter and a 1/2 cup of sugar in a bowl.

 Cream them together until fluffy, then add vanilla extract.